baotram237/baotram237/README.md

 # 👋 Welcome to My GitHub Profile

-## About Me - Open-minded, Fast-learner| Pursue a career as a Data Analyst
+## About Me: Tram Nguyen -  Open-minded, Fast-learner| Pursue a career as a Data Analyst
 **Bao Tram** is my name.
 Within the next 5 years, I am committed to pursuing a career as a professional data analyst.
 I love data because it is **clear** and provides **objective insights**, free from any subjective influences.